inblockio/docker-mediawikibackup/README.md

 - backup and restore image uploads
 # Image usage

-While running backups ensure you've locked WikiMedia to prevent writes to the database by setting `MEDIAWIKI_SETTINGS_CONFIG_PATH` to the absolute path for the `LocalSettings.php` file for your application.
+While running backups ensure you've locked WikiMedia to prevent writes to the database by setting `MEDIAWIKI_LOCALSETTINGS_PATH` to the absolute path for the `LocalSettings.php` file for your application.
 If left unspecified, a default setting of `/etc/LocalSettings.php` will be used.

 Let's create a bridge network and start a MySQL container as an example.